huonw/huonw.github.io/_posts/2015-04-27-little-libraries.md

 segments where I'm actually walking around some interesting place and skip the boring bits of travelling in between.

-{% include image.html src="scotland-circles.jpg" title="Climbing Arthur's Seat was great." caption="A few days in Scotland: Linlithgow (small circle, in the middle), Falkirk, back to Linlithgow (large) and ending in Edinburgh." %}
+{% include image.html src="scotland-circles.jpg" title="Climbing Arthur's Seat was great." caption="A few days in Scotland: Linlithgow (small circle, in the middle), Falkirk, back to Linlithgow (large) and ending in Edinburgh." alt="A screenshot of a map of a part of Scotland, with coloured dots and lines joined into a time-series, and circles around clusters of those" %}

 This is exactly what [clustering](https://en.wikipedia.org/wiki/Cluster_analysis) is